 “I knew I wanted to confront the ethical question of what we could be allowed to do in virtual reality,” explains playwright Haley.
 “And I figured that it had to be an extreme ethical situation.
 So I thought it could be pedophilia or people playing genocide.
 And pedophilia was the easier one to deal with onstage — although when I realized that, I was like, do you — oh my God — do you really want to talk about pedophilia?”

 Pedophilia presents perhaps the most horrific argument for online freedom of expression.
 It’s true that no one in The Hideaway is physically hurt.
-They’re all virtual-reality avatars — meaning they’re essentially digital-mental shells for the human puppet-masters who are all safely elsewhere.
+They’re all virtual-reality avatars — meaning they’re essentially digital-mental shells for their human puppet-masters.
 The avatars are upgraded versions of the characters we already play in games like Call of Duty or Assassin’s Creed.

 Playwright Haley has been intrigued by such issues of cyber ethics ever since her tech-oriented day job crept into her night-time writing.
 The 45-year-old was born and raised in Houston and San Antonio.
 She got a double degree in liberal arts and theater from UT-Austin, and eventually joined an inventive commedia outfit, Troupe Texas.
 But while temping in offices in Austin and later Seattle, Haley more or less taught herself web design.